snack-money/snack-money-examples/thirdweb/README.md

 ## How it works

-1. Creates a thirdweb client with your credentials
+1. Takes your wallet address and thirdweb credentials
-2. Connects to or creates an in-app server wallet automatically
-3. Encodes the Snack Money API endpoint URL
+2. Encodes the Snack Money API endpoint URL with required parameters
-4. Makes a request to thirdweb's x402 payment wrapper
+3. Makes a POST request to thirdweb's x402 payment wrapper
-5. Thirdweb handles the x402 negotiation and payment execution
+4. Thirdweb handles the x402 negotiation and payment execution on Base
-6. Supports both Base and Solana networks automatically
-7. Returns the payment response with transaction details
+5. Returns the payment response with transaction details

 ## Why thirdweb?

 - **Managed infrastructure**: No need to run your own payment infrastructure
-- **Multi-network support**: Automatically handles Base and Solana
-- **Automatic wallet creation**: In-app wallets created on the fly
-- **Server wallets**: Secure server-side wallet management
 - **Simple API**: Just one fetch call with your credentials
-- **No private key exposure**: Keys managed securely by thirdweb
+- **No private key in code**: Keys managed securely by thirdweb
+- **x402 wrapper**: Handles the payment protocol automatically

 ## Testing